jordlewis/Python-Projects/README.md

 <details>
   <summary>File Transfer GUI</summary>
-  <p>This application provides a graphical user interface to the user and allows them to transfer files from a source directory to a destination directory.
+  <p>This application, built with tkinter, provides a graphical user interface to the user and allows them to transfer files from a source directory to a destination directory.
 The application features code to will loop through the files in the source directory, determine if the last modification is less than 24 hours old, then transfers the identified files to the chosen directory.
 Every file that is transferred successfully will be saved in a database.
  </details>

  <details>